opendp/smartnoise-sdk/eval/README.md

 The SmartNoise Evaluator is designed to help assess the privacy and accuracy of differentially private queries.
 It includes:

 * Analyze: Analyze a dataset and provide information about cardinality, data types, independencies, and other information that is useful for creating a privacy pipeline
-* Evaluator: Compares the privatized results to the true results and provides information about the accuracy and bias
+* Evaluate: Compares the privatized results to the true results and provides information about the accuracy and bias

 These tools currently require PySpark.